flixi/secure-email/README.md

 [lavaboom.com](https://www.lavaboom.com)

 Lavaboom is a new web-based mail provider from Germany using client-side encryption in the browser.
-No further details are available at this time.
+Since it was OpenSourced in late January 2015 it has made all of its components available under www.github.com/lavab.

 Lavaboom's name is a tribute to the shuttered Lavabit service, although Lavaboom has no affiliation or people in common with Lavabit.

+License: MIT

 <a name="mega"></a>Mega
 -----------------------------------------------------------